SchlossLab/clustur/README.md

 ## Contributions

-For feature request please visit the issue page in github and use the feature tag.
+For feature request please visit the issue page in GitHub and use the feature tag.
 If you would like to contribute pull request are welcomed!